stefangelova/prize-generator-flask-app/README.md

  + Azure
  + Pytest

+## Encountered Issues

+Due to unforseen technical circumstances, the progress of the project was hindered, in addition to my lack of familiarity with the technologies I was woeking with.

 ## Future Improvements

 I would like to complete the tasks from the backlog which I could not as well as improve the UI.
+In addition I would like to improve my skills in Ansible and Jenkins.

  -----------------------------------------------------------------------------
 The application can be accessed by clicking [here](http://51.104.16.150)